 Fabiola started out volunteering with FIN as a Biology and Environmental Sciences student at the University of Texas at Austin.
 She fell in love with FiN’s mission to get people of all backgrounds and ages outside.
 She has experience in conservation research and environmental consulting, and is working to learn finance.
 In her spare time, she does Latin dance and catches reptiles (not usually at the same time).

 Brad Price – FIN Board Vice Chair – Brad’s passion for non-profits and spending time outdoors with his family led him to doorstep of Families in Nature.
 Brad learned about Families in Nature through the active participation of his wife and children in a local Fin lab group focused on the FiN ecology school.
 Seeing first-hand the positive impact and immersive experiences Families in Nature was able to provide inspired him to contribute his time and energy to help achieve FiN’s annual and long-term plans.
 Brad will call upon his past experiences with nonprofit administration and his current profession of providing technology solutions for nonprofits to help FiN do its best work in serving the community.

-Rae Ann Allong – FIN Board Secretary, graduate of both St. Francis Xavier University in Nova Scotia, Canada and the University of Texas School of Law.
+Rae Ann Allong – FIN Board Outgoing Chair – Graduate of both St. Francis Xavier University in Nova Scotia, Canada and the University of Texas School of Law.
 Rae Ann recently started her new adventure as a retired criminal prosecutor.
 “My earnest desire is that no matter what your background maybe, that everyone gets the opportunity to enjoy and respect all that nature has to offer.”